 Dr. Alexanderson came a bit closer to hitting the nail on the head when he said in a news- paper interview of 1930: “Television will be a great asset to politicians… The day is likely to come when candidates for President of the United States will campaign by television.
 The winner may be elected because of a winning smile that enters the homes of millions.”

 All gadgets, very little picture made Jack red-eyed.
 Early TV fan (1928) sits before tiny screen (behind peephole in upper center of middle cabinet.)
-Sound came separately over radio in consoleite at right.
+Sound came separately over radio.

 April 7, 1927 — First public demonstration of television.